-If the installation is finished without error-messages, MacPorts has installed the executable: "gnuplot" for the default path: /opt/local/bin/gnuplot.
-Furthermore, MacPorts automatically adds the search path: /opt/local/bin for the executable: "gnuplot" to the path-settings in your .bash_profile.
+If the installation is finished without error-messages, MacPorts has installed the executable: "gnuplot" under the default path: /opt/local/bin/gnuplot.
+Furthermore, Mac-Ports automatically adds the search path: /opt/local/bin for the executable: "gnuplot" to the path-settings in your .bash profile.
 To activate the modified path-setting follow the instructions in Section 3.3.